ga-dc/wdi5/w10/d03_back_end_homework/readme.md

 Congratulations!
 You have completed the Instructor Code Challenge.
 Now you are qualified to...

-   change the peristence to mongoose.
+   change the persistence to mongoose.

 We are introducing a slightly different flow for this homework.
 Since it is a continuation of yesterday, we are asking you to start from a particular branch.
 Creating a branch from there for your work.